 You may have noticed here on the blog that I have a slight obsession with Greek food.
-Recently I was perusing a used bookstore and found a Greek recipe book from the 1950s written by a Ladies Society from the Greek Orthodox church in Charleston, SC.
+Recently I was perusing a used bookstore and found a Greek recipe book from the 1950s written by a Ladies' Society from the Greek Orthodox church in Charleston, SC.

 This Greek Leg of Lamb with Potatoes was the first recipe I tried from it, but I adapted it for the Instant Pot to make it even faster!
+It is the perfect easy recipe to simplify your special occasions.

 This lamb turns out fork-tender and perfectly seasoned the Greek way-full of oregano, lemon, and garlic!